Hangwei-Chen/CLSAP-Net/README.md

 - **Train**
 please run the "train_test_IQA.py"
 if you want to train the CLSAP-Net, please first save the pretrained SRE-Net and CPE-Net models, and then load them in 'Slover.py'

+## 🔍 Citation
+If our criteria is helpful, please consider citing the following papers.
+H. Chen, F. Shao, X. Chai, Q. Jiang, X. Meng and Y. -S. Ho, "Collaborative Learning and Style-Adaptive Pooling Network for Perceptual Evaluation of Arbitrary Style Transfer," in IEEE Transactions on Neural Networks and Learning Systems, doi: 10.1109/TNNLS.2023.3286542.